 This checkpoint is supported only when the web add-in is available and loaded.
 It checks or recognizes if the areas on a website conform to WWW consortium Web accessibility guidelines.

-It can be added while recording or editing through active screen.
+It can be added while recording or editing through the active screen.

 The properties that we can check based on the accessibility checkpoint are: